 Prigogine, I. & Stengers, I. (1979).
 La nouvelle alliance: métamorphose de la science.
 Paris: Gallimard

 Reynoso, C. (1991).
 El surgimiento de la antropología postmoderna.
 Barcelona: Gedisa

 Richards, L. (2002).
 NVIVO: Using NVIVO in Qualitative Research.
 Melbourne: QSR

 Richardson, L. (1990).
 Writing Strategies: Reaching Diverse Audiences.
-Sage University Paper series on Qualitative Research Methods (vol.21).
-London: Sage Pu
+SAGE University Paper series on Qualitative Research Methods (vol.21).
+London: SAGE

 Rogers, C. R. & Stevens, B. (1967).
 Person to Person: The Problem of Being Human.
 London: Souvenir Press